krndcode/-requirement-analysis/README.md

   Reviewing requirements with stakeholders and the development team to confirm accuracy, completeness, and feasibility.
 Validation ensures that the requirements truly reflect user needs and business goals.

+# Types of Requirements

+In Requirement Analysis, requirements are generally categorized into two types: **Functional Requirements** and **Non-functional Requirements**.
+Both are essential for the success of a software project.

+### Functional Requirements
+Functional requirements define **what the system should do**.
+They describe the specific features, capabilities, and interactions the system must support.

+**Examples for the Booking Management System:**
+- The system must allow a customer to search for available tickets.
+- The system must allow a customer to book and cancel a ticket.
+- The system must send an email confirmation after successful booking.
+- The system must allow an admin to manage bookings (approve, update, delete).
+- The system must process payments through a payment gateway.

+### Non-functional Requirements
+Non-functional requirements define **how the system should perform**.
+They set constraints and quality attributes that the system must meet, such as performance, usability, security, and reliability.

+**Examples for the Booking Management System:**
+- The system should respond to a booking request within **3 seconds**.
+- The system should be available **99.9% of the time** (high availability).
+- The system must ensure that sensitive user data (e.g., payment details) is encrypted.
+- The system must support **1,000 concurrent users** without performance degradation.
+- The system interface should be mobile-friendly and accessible to users with disabilities.

 # Use Case Diagrams

 Use Case Diagrams are a visual modeling tool used in Requirement Analysis to represent the interaction between **actors** (users or external systems) and the **system**.
 They help in understanding the functional requirements by showing what the system should do from the user’s perspective.